wpeterson/emoji/README.md

 ```
 ## Contributors: :heart:

-This project was spawned from conversation at the BurlingtonRB conference between Steve/Winfield.
-Together they built the initial gem.
+This project was spawned from conversation at the [BurlingtonRB conference](http://www.burlingtonrubyconference.com/) between [Steve](https://github.com/steveklabnik)/[Winfield](https://github.com/wpeterson).
+Together, they built the the initial gem.
 Huge thanks to everyone else who's submitted code and work to the project.

 * [@steveklabnik](https://github.com/steveklabnik): Created this project and made it all happen
 * [@wpeterson](https://github.com/wpeterson): gem implementation